 Entrepreneurs in Belgium may have an easier time finding the funds to launch their startups, especially as the startup ecosystem in Belgium heats up.

-Quentin Nerincx of BNP Paribas Fortis reviews the startup ecosystem in Belgium, and how hopeful entrepreneurs in Belgium can find investors and get the funding they need to succeed.
+Quentin Nerincx of BNP Paribas Fortis reviews the startup ecosystem in Belgium, and explores how hopeful entrepreneurs in Belgium can find investors and get the funding they need to succeed.

 BNP Paribas Fortis